jasonostrander/AndroidUIFundamentals/README.md

 The code for each chapter is in the corresponding folder.
 Chapters 2 through 9 cover the creation of a simple time tracking application.
 Some chapters contain addition sample code.

+When using Eclipse, set the build target to an Android version greater than or equal to API 9.
+Also, the TimeTracker should be built with the android support library.

 ## Chapter 1
 Basic hello world